tellowkrinkle/ponscripter-fork/docs/tutorial.md

 ponscripter variables are, by default, *numbered*, not *named*.
 You have numeric variables, which are called `%0`, `%1`, `%2`, etc, and string variables, which go `$0`, `$1`, `$2`, etc.
 Note that `%0` and `$0` are two completely different variables and you may store entirely separate values in both.

+You may want to imagine the game having two huge global arrays (one for numbers, one for strings), and you are directly indexing each one using `%` for the numeric array, and `$` for the string array.

 Variables are assigned values with the `mov` command, for instance, `mov %0,1` or `mov $0,"hello"`.

 You can use indirect references: `mov %0,1` followed by `mov %%0,5` is the same as `mov %1,5`.
 Please do not do this.
 This is only for understanding it if you ever encounter it.